Anjok07/ultimatevocalremovergui/README.md

 FFmpeg must be installed and configured in order for the application to be able to process any track that isn't a *.wav* file.
 Instructions for installing FFmpeg can be found on YouTube, WikiHow, Reddit, GitHub, and many other sources around the web.

-- **Note:** If you are experiencing any errors when attempting to process any media audio files that are not the *.wav* format, please ensure FFmpeg is install & configured correctly.
+- **Note:** If you are experiencing any errors when attempting to process any media audio files that are not the *.wav* format, please ensure FFmpeg is installed & configured correctly.

 ### Running the Vocal Remover GUI & Models